Tencent Music Entertainment Group (NYSE:TME) Releases Quarterly Earnings Results, Beats Estimates By $0.59 EPS

-Tencent Music Entertainment Group (NYSE:TME) posted its quarterly earnings results on Sunday.
-The company reported $0.69 earnings per share for the quarter, topping analysts’ consensus estimates of $0.10 by $0.59, Briefing.com reports.
-Tencent Music Entertainment Group had a net margin of 14.25% and a return on equity of 9.51%.
-The firm had revenue of $7.82 billion for the quarter, compared to analyst estimates of $7.77 billion.
-During the same period in the previous year, the business posted $0.66 earnings per share.
-Tencent Music Entertainment Group’s quarterly revenue was up 23.9% on a year-over-year basis.
+Tencent Music Entertainment Group (NYSE:TME) released its quarterly earnings data on Sunday.
+The company reported $0.69 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.10 by $0.59, Briefing.com reports.
+Tencent Music Entertainment Group had a return on equity of 9.51% and a net margin of 14.25%.
+The firm had revenue of $7.82 billion for the quarter, compared to the consensus estimate of $7.77 billion.
+During the same quarter in the previous year, the business earned $0.66 earnings per share.
+The company’s quarterly revenue was up 23.9% on a year-over-year basis.

 Tencent Music Entertainment Group operates online music entertainment platforms that provides music streaming, online karaoke, and live streaming services in the People's Republic of China.
 It offers QQ Music, Kugou Music, and Kuwo Music that enable users to discover and listen to music in personalized ways; and WeSing, which enables users to have fun by singing and interacting with friends, sharing their singing performances with friends, and discovering songs that others have sung.